kostinho09/SpaceCutter/README.md

 - Merge all clips into a single continuous audio file
 - Remembers your output folder across sessions
 - Built-in step-by-step guidance at every stage of the workflow (EN/GR)
+> Note: Sound effects preview in the library is only supported on Windows for .wav files.

 ---